biocorecrg/PhD_course_containers_2024/_sources/singularity.rst.txt

 ===================================================== =====================================================
 Strengths                                             Weaknesses
 ===================================================== =====================================================
-No dependency of a daemon                             At the time of writing only good support in Linux Can be run as a simple user                           Mac experimental.
+No dependency on a daemon                             At the time of writing, only good support in Linux It can be run as a simple user                        Mac experimental.
 Desktop edition.
-Only running Avoids permission headaches and hacks                 For some features you need root account (or sudo) Image/container is a file (or directory)
+Only running It avoids permission headaches and hacks              For some features, you need a root account (or sudo) Image/container is a file (or directory)
 More easily portable